Imaginings

 Student Research: Environmental (In)justice – The Case of Chevron-Texaco in Ecuador

-By Camila Cabrera Ecuador, a small country located on the equator, bounded by the Pacific Ocean to the west, traversed by the Andes mountain range, and covered by part of the Amazon rainforest in the east, is one of the most biodiverse countries in… Continue Reading “Student Research: Environmental (In)justice – The Case of Chevron-Texaco in Ecuador”
+By Camila Cabrera Ecuador, a small country located on the equator, bounded by the Pacific Ocean to the west, traversed by the Andes mountain range, and covered by part of the Amazon rainforest in the east, is one of the most biodiverse countries in the world.
+Nevertheless, as Nathalie Cely, the former Ecuadorian ambassador to…

 Making Tracks: Chioma Daisy Onyige

-In the “Making Tracks” series, RCC fellows and alumni present their experiences in environmental humanities, retracing the paths that led them to the Rachel Carson Center.
+In the “Making Tracks†series, RCC fellows and alumni present their experiences in environmental humanities, retracing the paths that led them to the Rachel Carson Center.
 For more information, please click here.
 “Omoku: My Environment, My Heritage, My Reality.”
-By Chioma Daisy Onyige I was… Continue Reading “Making Tracks: Chioma Daisy Onyige”
+By Chioma Daisy Onyige I was born in the late 1970s in the town of Omoku in…

 Videos: Lunchtime Colloquia, April